State of Cybersecurity 2020-21, IIIGlimpsing the trends for 2021

-Apparently, based on ENISA’s report, we will continue to see an increase in malware activity in the coming years.
+Apparently, based on ENISA’s report, we’ll continue to see an increase in malware activity in the coming years.
 These cyber threats are regularly improving their characteristics, including, for example, new propagation mechanisms.
 File types like disc image files (i.e., IMG, ISO) are becoming famous for spreading malware, apart from the typical XLS, PDF, DOC, and ZIP files.
 Once the malware is installed, it allows recognition and movement on the victim’s systems and affects their operation or steals data.

 Highly planned and targeted ransomware attacks on the public sector, especially government and healthcare organizations, may keep their expansion during the COVID-19 pandemic.
-We will undoubtedly continue to observe what is currently presented in ENISA as an emerging trend: "Attackers […] spending more time gathering intelligence about their victims, knowing exactly what to encrypt, achieving maximum disruption and higher ransoms."
+We’ll undoubtedly continue to observe what is currently presented in ENISA as an emerging trend: "Attackers […] spending more time gathering intelligence about their victims, knowing exactly what to encrypt, achieving maximum disruption and higher ransoms."

 A crucial suggestion for your organization’s security,